AnalogJ/capsulecd/README.md

 	CAPSULE_PYPI_USERNAME=AnalogJ \
 	CAPSULE_PYPI_PASSWORD=mysupersecurepassword \
 	capsulecd start --source github --package_type python

+### Creating a branch release

+TODO: add documentation on how to create a release from the master branch without a pull request.
+Specify the env variables required.

 # Configuration
 Specifying your `GITHUB_ACCESS_TOKEN` and `PYPI_PASSWORD` via an environmental variable might make sense, but do you